 1. Something us SasuSaku fans know is that Sakura is in love with Sasuke.
 It has been said more than once throughout the entire manga so I feel like I don't need to explain Sakura's course of action, hm?
 If anything, though, my argument is Sakura is all heart, traitorous as it might be.

 2. The "government" worked as such: Sakura was Hokage.
-As such, I gave her four "representatives" or "advisers", take your pick.
+As such, I gave her five "representatives" or "advisers", take your pick.
 One for each village; Temari was the adviser from Suna, Shikamaru was the adviser from Konoha, Chōjūrō was the adviser from Kiri and Mabui was the adviser from Kumo.
 I am ignoring the fact that Mabui is dead in canon because I needed a Kumo-nin.

 3. Shikamaru.
 I feel like I have to explain him in the last part, though his actions can be up to interpretation, I want to say what I think his reasons were for doing what he did.
 You don't have to agree, in fact, I encourage you not to.
 But Shikamaru is all brains.
 Tactics.
 Sakura's all heart.
 He knew she was done for.
 But that's not why he did what he did.
 He did it because I like to believe the Konoha 12 are family.
 I also like to believe the Rookie Nine are way closer since they've known each other since they were kiddies.
 Shikamaru's all brains but as we saw how he spiraled after Asuma's death, he's also heart.
 Sakura is family.
 Do you think Shikamaru would have liked to see her get killed?
 He had to step out before he did something stupid.

 4. As for Temari, idk.
 You take your pick there. (:

 5. Yes, you can die by a poisonous senbon, I asked and I researched.
 No, I'm not wrong.

 With that, thank you for reading.
 I know, I adore breaking hearts *flips hair*